FroggLeo/godot-dynamic-environment/README.md

 * .. and more!

 ## Installation Instructions
-You have three options in terms of playing the demo:
+You have three options in terms of playing the game:

 1. **Play on Itch.io**
     * Go to my itch.io page for this game: https://froggleo.itch.io/godot-dynamic-environment